localjo/campfire-bc-storefront/src/pages/index.md

     - title: Embers
       text: >
         If you feel like you could share anything with the people you’re playing with, end the game with a few embers.
+    - title: Categories
+      text: >
+        Campfire is played in four phases that build on each other as the game goes on.
 ---